HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 What we've seen so far is that render-blocking resources are still quite prevalent, very few sites are using advanced prioritization techniques, and more than a third of LCP images are not statically discoverable.
 Without concrete data to suggest that site owners or large publishing platforms are concertedly optimizing these aspects of their LCP performance, other places to look are optimizations at the OS or browser level.

-According to a [Chromium blog post](https://blog.chromium.org/2022/03/a-new-speed-milestone-for-chrome.html#:~:text=Chrome%20continues%20to%20get%20faster%20on%20Android%20as%20well.%20Loading%20a%20page%20now%20takes%2015%25%20less%20time%2C%20thanks%20to%20prioritizing%20critical%20navigation%20moments%20on%20the%20browser%20user%20interface%20thread) in March 2022, loading performance on Android improved by 15%.
+According to a <a hreflang="en" href="https://blog.chromium.org/2022/03/a-new-speed-milestone-for-chrome.html#:~:text=Chrome%20continues%20to%20get%20faster%20on%20Android%20as%20well.%20Loading%20a%20page%20now%20takes%2015%25%20less%20time%2C%20thanks%20to%20prioritizing%20critical%20navigation%20moments%20on%20the%20browser%20user%20interface%20thread">Chromium blog post</a> in March 2022, loading performance on Android improved by 15%.
 The post doesn't go into too much detail, but it credits the improvement to "_prioritizing critical navigation moments on the browser user interface thread_."
 This may help explain why mobile performance outpaced desktop performance in 2022.

 The six percentage point improvement to LCP this year can only happen when hundreds of thousands of websites' performance improves.
 Putting aside the tantalizing question of how that happened, let's take a moment to appreciate that user experiences on the web _are_ getting better.
 It's hard work, but improvements like these make the ecosystem healthier and are worth celebrating.

 ## Cumulative Layout Shift (CLS)

-[Cumulative Layout Shift](https://web.dev/cls/) (CLS) is a layout stability metric that represents the amount that content unexpectedly moves around on the screen.
+<a hreflang="en" href="https://web.dev/cls/">Cumulative Layout Shift</a> (CLS) is a layout stability metric that represents the amount that content unexpectedly moves around on the screen.
 We say that a website has good CLS if at least 75% of all navigations across the site have a score of 0.1 or less.

 {{ figure_markup(
   image="good-cls-by-device.png",